msamiboz/Political_Party_Turkey/README.md

-Since these information are simple and basic, the variable named openness can represent the party’s willingness to be transparent and be accountabile.
+Since these information are simple and basic, the variable named openness can represent the party’s willingness to be transparent and be accountable.
 To create the variable we used the following methodology;
 maximum score is 5 and for every missing data party lose 1 points.

 ## Analysis